To submit a manuscript to the JPE please follow the steps outlined below:

 Writing Advice: Please see the following writing advice to get a better idea of the standard of quality that the JPE expects all manuscripts to meet prior to being considered for peer-review.
 These are just some of the minimum standards that we expect all submitted manuscripts to meet.

 Copy Editing: Please note that because the JPE is run by a staff of volunteers and is an open-access journal that only charges author's a total fee of $35.00 to defray costs, we do not have the resources to provide authors with copy editing services.
 So, although every publication goes through a copy edit check by the editor-in-chief, we ask authors to ensure that their papers are copy edited before submitting them to the JPE and, as with any other journal, authors are ultimately responsible for the contents of their publications.
 Furthermore, out of respect toward our editorial board, non-editorial board referees, and JPE staff, manuscripts that require a significant amount of copy editing will not be sent to peer review regardless of their content.
 In other words, unlike some other journals, authors are required to format their manuscript for publication in the JPE at the time of submission.
-Again, such requirements are necessary to sustain the JPE and its mission.
+This requirement is motivated not only by our respect for our peer referees, but it also allows them to provide us with the best quality referee report that they can, and as such, it is necessary for sustaining the JPE and its mission.
 For authors who are unsure about the JPE house style, please see the style guidelines provided above, and review some of the papers published in the JPE prior to submitting a manuscript.
 If you are in need of copy editing services, please refer to our list of affiliated copy editors.

 Copyright Notice: The JPE is a biannual online, open access scholarly journal that publishes full-length articles, book symposiums, book reviews, and special issues under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, in which authors will retain the copyright to their work (i.e., their initial manuscript and any revisions submitted to the JPE), and manage their own permissions for other uses.
 The rights to any material produced by the JPE, including any pre-publication proofs, are held by the JPE as the licensor under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 The JPE gives authors the right to use and distribute their published articles in accordance with this license, however, we advise authors and readers to please consult the terms of this license before using any of the material that is published on the JPE site.